-In 2007, industry representatives from AT&T and Time Warner Cable gave a presentation on the need for telecommunications transaction tax reforms at the state and local level.
-The industry identified three areas in which model statutes or regulations were needed: centralized collection and administration of tax, uniform telecommunications definition and sourcing rules, and protections to minimize class action lawsuits.
+In 2007, industry representatives from AT&T and Time Warner Cable gave a presentation on the need for communications transaction tax reforms at the state and local level.
+The industry identified three areas in which model statutes or regulations were needed: centralized administration of communications transaction tax, uniform communications definition and sourcing rules, and protections against class action lawsuits.